 The College of Cardinals of the Roman Catholic Church quickly selected German Cardinal Joseph Ratzinger as Pope on April 19.
-He chose the name of Benedict XVI, and was to be installed in the office April 24.
+He chose the name of Benedict XVI, and will be installed in the office on Sunday April 24.

 Some have referred to him as 'God's Rottweiler' for the fierce, tenacious manner in which he enforced doctrinal discipline for the Papacy over the last 24 years as head of the Congregation for the Doctrine of the Faith, the successor organization to the Inquisition.

 Conservatives within the Roman Catholic Church were pleased by the selection, but they were nearly alone in that rejoicing.
 Most members of the GLBT community were dismayed.

 Ratzinger, 78, was raised in Nazi Germany and drafted into the army in the closing months of World War II.
 He was ordained a priest in 1951 and began a career as a theologian and professor.
 He was named Cardinal of Munich in 1977, and was called to the Vatican in 1981 by Pope John Paul II, with whom he became close.